rfomin/elfbsp/INSTALL.md

 To build the program, type:

-    make
+    cmake -B build && make all -C build

-To install ELFBSP, become root and type:
+To install ELFBSP, for which you will need root priveliges, type:

-    make install
+    cmake -B build && sudo make install -C build

-NOTE: on BSD systems the manual page may be installed into the wrong directory (and not be found *just* when you want to read it).
-To fix this, edit the Makefile, find the `MANDIR` variable (it is near the top) and change it to this:

-    MANDIR=$(PREFIX)/man

 Windows